diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 So how do I configure the pipeline to use **streaming** and not **batch** processing you might wonder?

-The **PDI Beam plugin** supports both bound and unbound input data sources.
-Kafka support was only recently released ( see [ticket](https://github.com/mattcasters/kettle-beam-core/issues/3)).
-Once Beam sees it has an unbound (never ending) input source, it will automatically stream the data.
+The **PDI Beam plugin** supports both **bound and unbound input data sources**.
+Kafka support was only recently released (see [ticket](https://github.com/mattcasters/kettle-beam-core/issues/3)).
+Once Beam sees it has an unbound (never ending) input source, it will automatically stream the data, so basically there is no action or specifial defintion from the user required.

 In the **Beam Job Configuration** for **Google Cloud Platform Dataflow** there is an option to switch on **Streaming**.
 Note that it is not necessary to tick this one since Beam can figure out automatically if the input data source is bound or unbound.

 ## Fat Jar Builder

 Some of the engines like **Apache Spark** and **Flink** expect all files to be supplied as a **fat jar**: You can find of this as a compressed file containing all dependencies to run your data process.

+References:

 - [Initial Kettle Beam Issue](https://github.com/mattcasters/kettle-beam/issues/26)
 - [Integration with Spoon, Pan, Kitchen, Maitre, ...](https://github.com/mattcasters/kettle-beam/issues/25)